 The Minister of Transport can appoint up to nine members to the board.

 Sir Brian brings extensive governance, leadership and business experience to Waka Kotahi.

 In 2017, he was named a Knight Companion of the New Zealand Order of Merit for services to the state and business.

 He was Chief Executive of the New Zealand Post Group from 2010 to 2017 and chaired the Waka Kotahi Board from 1 August 2008 to 31 March 2010.

-Brian chairs our Waka Kotahi Investment and Delivery Committee and is a member of our Risk and Assurance Committee.
+Brian is a member of our Risk and Assurance and Investment and Delivery Committees.

 Cassandra is a chartered accountant (Fellow), barrister and solicitor of the High Court of New Zealand and a member of the Institute of Directors.

 In addition to her commercial advisory work, she holds non-executive directorship roles across several sectors of the New Zealand economy.
 These roles include chairing several audit, finance and risk committees and overseeing digital transformation.
 She is a past president of Chartered Accountants Australia and New Zealand and has been recognised for her leadership and governance contributions with the Supreme Award for Excellence in Governance from Women on Boards.

 Cassandra chairs our Risk and Assurance Committee and is a member of our Investment and Delivery Committee.

 David has over 35 years’ experience in New Zealand and the United Kingdom in both the public and private sectors.
 He has worked in the energy sector in both countries, including as director of an Oxford-based energy consulting firm with clients in the United Kingdom and Europe, large energy utilities and transmission companies, renewable energy generators, regulatory bodies and government departments.